muzzley/muzzley-client/README.md

 }
 ```

-`'participantJoin'` This event is emmited everytime a user joins your activity.
+`'participantJoin'` This event is emitted every time a user joins the activity.

-`'participantQuit'` This event is emmited everytime a user quits your activity.
+`'participantQuit'` This event is emitted when a user quits the activity.

-Each of this event functions will recive a `participant` object.
+Each of these event functions will receive a `participant` object.

 ```
 function join(participant) {